BACnet confuses a lot of folks and if you feel confused that's ok. We created this guide to solve that problem.

 - Help owners really understand what BACnet is and what it isn't

-- Help system integrators understand the nuances of BACnet in regards to integration
+- Help system integrators understand its nuances in regards to integration

-- Help non-BAS product developers understand how BACnet could work with their product
+- Help non-BAS product developers understand how it could work with their product

 Let's dive in.